riru-ruribe/ColorObject/README.md

 - byte:r,g,b,a
 - float:r,g,b,a

-instance is created with "UnityEngine.Color32" for byte and "UnityEngine.Color" for float.
+instance is created with 'UnityEngine.Color32' for byte and 'UnityEngine.Color' for float.